 Anyone can write something, but only you can write like you.
 Voice is the rhythm of your writing; the personality that shines through the prose.
 (Spoiler alert: I like alliteration.)
-But most importantly, it makes you a human–a real-life person that you’d like to have a drink with, complain to or in the marketing world, connect with and learn more about what that person, brand or product does.
+But most importantly, it makes you a human– a real-life person that you’d like to have a drink with, complain to, or, in the marketing world, connect with and learn more about what that person, brand, or product does.

 But did you feel it?
-The moment I mentioned “brand” or “product”, the tone shifted.
+The moment I mentioned “brand” or “product,” the tone shifted.
 It did for me at least.
-Maybe it shifted for you as soon as I said “marketing” but the fact of life is that we’re all selling something, and when it comes to content marketing, how you sell it is as important as what you’re selling.
+Maybe it shifted for you as soon as I said “marketing,” but the fact of life is that we’re all selling something, and when it comes to content marketing, how you sell it is as important as what you’re selling.

 For my favorite lesson in voice selling, let’s turn to Ella Fitzgerald.

-That’s right — one of the most recognizable voices in life is trying to sell us on her rendition of Mac the Knife, and she botches the execution…only to create my favorite version of the song.
+That’s right — one of the most recognizable voices in history is trying to sell us on her rendition of Mac the Knife, and she botches the execution…only to create my favorite version of the song.

 What can we learn?